High Park Toronto

 A park of flowers, trees and gorgeous plants

 High Park has so many different plants and trees and flowers that you will discover a new species or pick a new favourite tree each time you visit the park.
 The most famous part is Hillside Gardens which starts by the restaurant in the middle and ends by the lakefront.
+If you're looking for more privacy, however, and enjoy quiet walks then the best places to visit are the long winding network of trails that are not as prominent to the weekend-visitors and many times you can walk for a long time and only come across squirrels and birds along the way.
+If you like company and prefer to be around lots of other people then the area around Grenadier Café and the duck pond are that places to be.

 The Hillside gardens are spectacular every day of the day.
 There are several waterfalls in the middle of the gardens and two small bridges and the flowers around the water are breathtakingly beautiful.
 Don't forget to bring your camera!
+You can take hundreds of pictures and they'll all be unique - High Park is truly a photographer's paradise.

-Probably the best known landmark in the park, however, is the the maple leaf at the bottom of Hillside Gardens, which is also clearly visible from satellite images.
+Probably the best known landmark in the park, however, is the maple leaf at the bottom of Hillside Gardens, which is also clearly visible from satellite images.
 Depending on the season the leaf is made up of blooming, colourful flower, ivy, or other plants.
 You can get a great view (perfect for pictures) from the top of the hill but you can also walk into the "maple leaf circle" and take a close look at the leaf.

-Most first time visitos stay near Hillside Gardens but there is so much more to see - you must return to High Park over and over again!
+Most first time visitors stay near Hillside Gardens but there is so much more to see - you must return to High Park over and over again!
 The lakeside trail is perfect for a long walk and if you start by the maple leaf you can make your way up north and into the West Ravine Trails winding between the trees of this mini forest.

 Similar hiking trails can be found on the east side as well - some are pretty steep but an alternate path is always near by.